Raducanu Pulls Out Of Australian Open Warm-up With Back Injury - UrduPoint

 -

-Raducanu pulls out of Australian Open warm-up with back injury2 minutes ago
+Raducanu pulls out of Australian Open warm-up with back injury44 seconds ago

 -